 This will provide a brief history to date of the business as well as a detailed description of the services to be offered.
 The planned evolution of the business should be outlined here as would the critical success factors for that evolutionary journey.

-A detailed market analysis for every separate strand of the business offering needs be included in this section.
+Detailed market analysis for every separate strand of the business offer needs to be included in this section.
 This should give an indication of market size, future trends and a market needs analysis.
 This analysis is critical as it forms the basis of the prioritised and segmented sales and marketing plan later on and will form the basis for efficient allocation of resources in the operational plan.

 Although the market may well be attractive, this does not guarantee that the industry is attractive for an operator.
 Industry factors such as the number and comparative strength of competitors will also need to be assessed to arrive at a robust plan and all relevant factors that determine industry attractiveness will be assessed in this section of the business plan.